Roger Hollis: Posthumous

 Peter Wright had given a televised interview in 1984 during the dispute with Thatcher's government.
 Following the interview, in July 1984, Martin wrote a letter to The Times.
 In it, he stated that while Wright exaggerated the certainty with which they regarded Hollis's guilt, Wright was justified in saying that Hollis was the most likely candidate, for the reasons Wright had cited.
 In her 2001 autobiography, Christine Keeler (John Profumo's mistress), alleged, without supporting evidence, that Hollis and Stephen Ward were part of a spy ring with Sir Anthony Blunt.
-Ward committed suicide on 3 August 1963 as the Profumo scandal progressed.
-In Keeler's updated book, Secrets and Lies, published in 2012, Keeler stated she saw Hollis five times at the house she was sharing with Ward.
-Hollis was visiting Ward at the shared house and Keeler used to serve them coffee.
+Ward had committed suicide on 3 August 1963 as the Profumo scandal progressed.
+In Keeler's updated book, Secrets and Lies, published in 2012, Keeler stated she saw Hollis visiting Ward five times at the house she shared with Ward.

-In his book, The Defence of the Realm: The Authorised History of MI5, a Cambridge professor, Christopher Andrew, used access to 400,000 MI5 files to compile an official history of the service.
+In his book, The Defence of the Realm: The Authorized History of MI5, a Cambridge professor, Christopher Andrew, used access to 400,000 MI5 files to compile an official history of the service.
 He claims he has proved conclusively that Hollis was not a double agent and that Wright was misguided at best.

 Paul Monk, an Australian former senior intelligence analyst and author of the argument maps used in the Institute of World Politics panel, provides a counterpoint to the Authorized History.
 He believes Andrew dismisses Wright's claims almost ad hominem but fails to address the specific points made by Pincher in his final (2009) book on the subject.
 He describes Andrew's description of Hollis's background as – in light of the allegations made against him – "insouciant".
 Monk feels that as Andrew is arguing that Hollis is innocent, he should have given Hollis the vetting he did not receive when he entered MI5, particularly in light of Hollis's relationships with confirmed Soviet assets, regardless of whether he was one of them.
 Monk discusses at length the flaws of the book, for example, the notion that Leo Long was definitely ELLI.
 This is supposedly disproved by KGB archives – Long is thought to be RALPH – and solely supported by the later questioned testimony of Gordievsky.
-He surmises with the followingChristopher Andrew treads a well-worn path in failing utterly to address that case, much less refute it once and for all.In the 2009 ITV programme, Inside MI5: The Real Spooks, Oleg Gordievsky recounted how he saw the head of the British section of the KGB, expressing surprise at the allegations that he read in a British newspaper about Hollis being a KGB agent, saying "Why is it they are speaking about Roger Hollis, such nonsense, can't understand it, it must be some special English trick directed against us."
+He surmises with the following "Christopher Andrew treads a well-worn path in failing utterly to address that case, much less refute it once and for all."
+In the 2009 ITV programme, Inside MI5: The Real Spooks, Oleg Gordievsky recounted how he saw the head of the British section of the KGB expressing surprise at the allegations that he read in a British newspaper about Hollis being a KGB agent, saying "Why is it they are speaking about Roger Hollis, such nonsense, can't understand it, it must be some special English trick directed against us."